What is Azure App Service?

 - Automatic OS patches and security updates

-- Globally distributable with Traffic Manager
+- Globally distributable, e.g. combined with Azure Front Door or Traffic Manager

 Integration with innFactory